 Save yourself from inflation an explanation about Bitcoin the digital Gold?

 As the world struggles to contain the spiral effects of the novel coronavirus on the economy, nations worldwide are reviewing their policies to maintain a measure of stability.
-Today, we have governments enacting what they term “quantitative easing” with goals of increasing the supply and circulation of money, thus in doing so create some new bitcoin gold news for us.
+Today, we have governments enacting what they term “quantitative easing” with goals of increasing the supply and circulation of money, thus in doing so creating some new bitcoin gold news for us.
 As both bitcoin vs gold narrative and the irony of being able to now buy gold with Bitcoin has your traditional cryptocurrency exchange buying and selling not only metals but currencies such as the USD/EUR and even commodities as they seek to diversify not only risk but their income on what was once only a place to trade your favorite digital currency.
 Both Metals and Crypto are being more and more seen as safe-haven asset classes to hedge against inflation by not only individuals but governments as well.

 On the shorelines of these measures are institutional and retail investors searching for diverse ways to hedge against the looming financial crisis.
-While the more traditional way of circumventing volatility has been with gold or other safe-haven assets, a relatively newer method appears to be threatening its place. industry-leading exchanges like worldsmarket usher in a new breed of cryptocurrency trading platforms allowing for a myriad of deposits and withdrawals mixing different digital assets, metals and currencies together in this new world of trading.
+While the more traditional way of circumventing volatility has been with gold or other safe-haven assets, a relatively newer method appears to be threatening its place. industry-leading exchanges usher in a new breed of cryptocurrency trading platforms allowing for a myriad of deposits and withdrawals mixing different digital assets, metals, and currencies together in this new world of trading.

 Now, points are being made about digital currencies, especially Bitcoin joining the “safe haven assets” bandwagon.
 Though not without its issues in the past, Bitcoin has proven to be a unique representation of currency and an asset.

 As a result, there is a school of thought that pitches Bitcoin and gold together as a safe place for investors to hide during extreme volatility.
-For this piece, we highlight the correlation between Bitcoin and Gold, as well as their place in the financial world with adjusting the high volatility nature of digital asset trading in both terms of profits and losses as well as real future intrinsic value for the digital investor vs the short term trader.
+For this piece, we highlight the correlation between Bitcoin and Gold, as well as their place in the financial world by adjusting the high volatility nature of digital asset trading in both terms of profits and losses as well as real future intrinsic value for the digital investor vs the short term trader.

 For ages, Gold has been considered as one of the most valuable and predominant means of wealth transfer.
 It has, through years of civilization, been proven as a unique store of value.
 Though replaced by relatively lesser metals due to debasement and inflation in time past, it was tethered to US Dollar till President Dixon discontinued the correlation in 1971.